RoboLoco2017/2018-Code-Base/jetson/README.md

 ## Requirements

-Flash the latest L4T OS and drivers from Nvidia
+- Flash the latest L4T OS and drivers from Nvidia
-If using the orbitty carrier board, run the following instructions from the latest L4T support package [download](connecttech.com/product/orbitty-carrier-for-nvidia-jetson-tx2-tx1/)
+- If using the orbitty carrier board, run the following instructions from the latest L4T support package [download](connecttech.com/product/orbitty-carrier-for-nvidia-jetson-tx2-tx1/)
-User named roboloco with access as a member of sudo and video groups.
+- User named roboloco with access as a member of sudo and video groups.
-Set password for root, nvidia, ubuntu, and roboloco as [----------](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+- Set password for root, nvidia, ubuntu, and roboloco based on this [link](https://goo.gl/G4gK9V).
-SD card as a home directory for TX1, ext4 formatted, or using onboard storage on TX2. roboloco.service moved to /lib/systemd/system
+- SD card as a home directory for TX1, ext4 formatted, or using onboard storage on TX2.
+- roboloco.service moved to /lib/systemd/system
-Activate systemd changes using systemctl daemon-reload Enable service on boot using systemctl enable roboloco wifi-Gp.sh and wifi-lcps.sh moved to /root tegrastats moved to /usr/bin
+- Activate systemd changes using systemctl daemon-reload
+- Enable service on boot using systemctl enable roboloco
+- wifi-Gp.sh and wifi-lcps.sh moved to /root
+- tegrastats moved to /usr/bin
-Code directory with active subfolder should be in roboloco home directory On TX2, fix two cores being disabled by editing /etc/nvpmodel.conf and changing the default state to 2 Change IP to a static 10.53.38.75/24 when using the wired ethernet connection using nmtui.
+- Code directory with active subfolder should be in roboloco home directory
+- On TX2, fix two cores being disabled by editing /etc/nvpmodel.conf and changing the default state to 2
+- Change IP to a static 10.53.38.75/24 when using the wired ethernet connection using nmtui.

 ## Dependencies
-Following commands come from this [site](https://jkjung-avt.github.io/opencv3-on-tx2/) python3.5, python3-pip, python3-dev, and python3-tk must be installed using apt
+Following commands come from this [site](https://jkjung-avt.github.io/opencv3-on-tx2/)
+- python3.5, python3-pip, python3-dev, and python3-tk must be installed using apt
-tmux, screen, atop, htop, and vim should be installed using apt pynetworktables, matplotlib, and numpy should be installed using sudo and pip3
+- tmux, screen, atop, htop, and vim should be installed using apt
+- pynetworktables, matplotlib, and numpy should be installed using sudo and pip3

 Run the following only if openCV has not been built yet. sudo apt-get purge libopencv4tegra-python libopencv4tegra-dev \